pmndrs/jotai/readme.md

 ### You can create a writable derived atom

-Specify a write function at the second argument. `get` will return the current value of an atom. `set` will update an atoms value.
+Specify a write function at the second argument. `get` will return the current value of an atom. `set` will update the value of an atom.

 ```jsx
 const decrementCountAtom = atom(